JocaPC/Belgrade-SqlClient/README.md

                     	// Populate some C# object from the row data.
                     });
 ```
-You can provide a function that accepts *DataReader* as an argument and populates fields from *DataReader* into some object or list.
+You can provide a function that accepts `DataReader` as an argument and populates fields from `DataReader` into some object or list.
 <a name="query-pipe"></a>

 ## Streaming results

-*Stream()* is a method that executes a query against database and stream the results into an output stream.
+`Stream` is a method that executes a query against database and stream the results into an output stream.
 ```javascript
 await cmd
         .Sql("SELECT * FROM Product FOR JSON PATH") .Stream(Response.Body);
 ```
-Method *Stream* may accept following parameters:
+Method `Stream` may accept following parameters:
 - First parameter is an output stream where results of query will be pushed.
 This can be response stream of web Http request, output stream that writes to a file, or any other output stream.
 - Second (optional) parameter is a text content that should be sent to the output stream if query does not return any results.
 By default, nothing will be sent to output stream if there are not results form database.
 Usually default content that should be sent to output stream is an empty array "[]" or empty object "{}".

 ## More info

-**Belgrade Sql Client** has some additional functionalities such as error handling, logging, retrying errors, etc. You can find more informaiton about other features in <a href="docs/index.md">documentation</a>.
+**Belgrade SqlClient** has some additional functionalities such as error handling, logging, retrying errors, etc. You can find more informaiton about other features in <a href="http://jocapc.github.io/Belgrade-SqlClient/">documentation</a>.